 With the close of 2017, I thought it would be fun to look back at my Top 9 Instagram posts for the year.
+The image below shows the posts that had the most likes and engagement.
+Here is the story behind everyone’s favorites.

 We received a cool wine club shipment on a recommendation from a friend – Firstleaf Wine Club.
 As you try the wines you rate them in their system and they curate wines for your shipments based on your taste profile.
 Nice wines and a great concept.